 Whether we like it or not, one human is simply that, only one human.
 Regardless of the demands being asked of you by work, your partner, your children’s teachers, what are realistic goals to set for yourself, your family, your children during this pandemic?
 What goals are reasonable/achievable and what goals will result in disappointment in yourself, your children, and your family?
 Take a moment now to write down some goals and daily tasks for your family that are realistically achievable.

 With a likely hectic house getting kids ready for school or kids at home-school as well as working parents at home, all day long, you need to place self-care at the top of your to-do list.
 Being willing to recognize that you may be experiencing added stress is the first step.
-Next acknowledge that you and your needs matter in the midst of all of these pandemic related demands.
+Next, acknowledge that you and your needs matter in the midst of all of these pandemic-related demands.
 Recognize that you have the power to make this decision.
 When stress levels rise you need to prioritize your self-care even more.
 Choosing this among the chaos demonstrates to your children the necessity of self-care.
-Rather than an overextended, tense and distracted parent, your children can witness that self-care is part of healthy living.
-Amid this new reality of the COVID-19, taking mindful breaks to re-center will make a huge difference to helping you be more present when you are with your children.
+Rather than an overextended, tense, and distracted parent, your children can witness that self-care is part of healthy living.
+Amid this new reality of the COVID-19, taking mindful breaks to re-center will make a huge difference in helping you be more present when you are with your children.

 3. Practice being present with your children.

-Science consistently shows that relationships with family is a vital source of happiness.
+Science consistently shows that relationships with family are a vital source of happiness.
 So, park your mobile phone on silent, drop the school and work demands and commit to 20-30 minutes daily of undivided attention to your children without a task to accomplish.
-Do a fun activity of their choice daily, go for a walk or just have a cuddle on the couch.
+Do a fun activity of their choice daily, go for a walk, or just have a cuddle on the couch.
 Set the intention to be fully present.
 That may sound simple, but be patient with yourself if it’s difficult to achieve at first.

 4. Practice gratitude with your kids.

 Expressing gratitude is one of the quickest and most powerful ways to feel calm and get present.
 Model this for your children.
 At the dinner table each night, have each family member give one example of something they are grateful for that day, no matter how small.
-This routine takes only a few moments, yet creates connection.
-It helps the family conversation organize around certainty, what is known, reassuring and which is calming.
+This routine takes only a few moments, yet creates a connection.
+It helps the family conversation organize around certainty, what is known, reassuring, and which is calming.